meghan-sloan/voting_project/README.md

 ### Preliminary data analysis
 The first step is to look at the data to see how it is structured and if any cleaning is necessary.
-I recommend using pandas
+I recommend using pandas.
-In the voting_EDA.ipynb jupyter notebook you can use the code to look at the data
+In the voting_EDA.ipynb jupyter notebook you can use the code to look at the data.

 ### Cleaning
 From the EDA, it is obvious that cleaning is needed.